 Step-by-step directions

-1. In a large bowl toss to combine sliced peaches, blueberries, lemon juice, granulated sugar, cornstarch and salt.
+- Prepare filling.
+Combine sliced peaches, blueberries, lemon juice, granulated sugar, cornstarch and salt.
+Transfer into a baking pan.

 Want to save this recipe?